Information on traineeships for the academic year 2017 to 2018

-Accessing further funding to increase the number of traineeships
+Accessing further 16 to 18 funding to increase the number of traineeships

-EFA monitors delivery by commercial and charitable providers (CCPs) throughout the year and currently provides growth funding where an institution has reached their full allocation at specified points, starting in-year with the February ILR return.
-Further information is available for CCPs.
+ESFA monitors delivery by independent learning providers throughout the year and currently provides growth funding where an institution has reached their full allocation at specified points, starting in-year with the February ILR return.
+Further information is available for independent learning providers.

 FE colleges, schools and academies

-EFA can provide exceptional growth where their business case meets the threshold for consideration.
+ESFA can provide 16 to 18 exceptional growth where their business case meets the threshold for consideration.

-If you have a Skills Funding Agency (SFA) 16 to 18 apprenticeships contract, you will be delivering traineeships through them.
-Further information is available about the SFA.
-If you do not have either SFA or EFA contracts, you should look out for market entry opportunities.
+If you have a former Skills Funding Agency (SFA) contract, you will have had the opportunity to request funding for 16 to 18 traineeships through them and have received an allocation specifically for 16 to 18 traineeships.
+Further information is available about the former SFA.
+If you do not have an ESFA 16 to 18 contract, you should look out for market entry opportunities.
 Further information is available on market entry.